Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Or, you have salespeople, agents, or other representatives transacting business on your behalf in the state.

 While LLCs often operate as pass-through entities for taxation, depending on how your business is structured and what type of business you do, you may be required to pay certain business taxes in Montana.
 When you foreign qualify, you’re also letting the state know how to tax you.
 While it might seem thrifty to fly under the radar, this could lead to more severe penalties down the line.
 To learn more about business taxes in Montana, see the Department of Revenue website.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in Montana, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Montana, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Montana?